 2. Huset Under Bron & Trädgården

 Scandinavians are very in touch with the seasons, and the nightlife is no different.
-These two bars are the same place – except they only operate under certain times of the year!
+These two bars in Stockholm are the same place – except they only operate under certain times of the year!

 Located in Skanstull, Huset under Bron is the wooden-house locale of choice for people of all ages to dance the night away.
 In the summertime, Trädgården brings the club outdoors.
 Arrive in June to experience the famous Nordic light evenings – it will feel like it never got dark at all.